Want to get creative with your weeknight dinners? These easy rice bowl recipes are just the thing for you! They're flexible, fun, and delicious.

 A punchy sauce, crispy roasted potatoes, and spicy pepitas make this simple bowl an explosion of texture and flavor.

-- Swappable veggies: Use roasted sweet potatoes instead of potatoes, or leave them out.
-If you don’t have chard, spinach would work just as well here.
+- Variations: Use roasted sweet potatoes instead of regular potatoes, or leave them out.
+If you don’t have chard, use spinach.

 No adzuki beans?
 No worries.
 Black beans are delicious here too.

-- Swappable veggies: Use any kind of cabbage, or swap the snap peas for bell peppers, radishes, or cucumbers.
+- Variations: Use any kind of cabbage!
+Substitute bell peppers, radishes, or cucumbers for the snap peas.

-- Swappable veggies: Use pineapple instead of mango, or skip it.
-If you don’t have leeks and poblanos, use my easy fajita veggies.
-No cauliflower?
-Make this recipe with broccoli rice, brown rice, or cilantro lime rice.
+- Variations: Use pineapple instead of mango, or skip it.
+If you don’t have leeks and poblanos, replace them with these easy fajita veggies.
+Try a base of broccoli rice, Spanish rice, or cilantro lime rice.

 More Favorite Rice Bowls

 These two rice bowl recipes don’t include a protein, but that doesn’t mean you couldn’t add one.
 Edamame or baked tofu would be welcome additions to both.

 This plant-based riff on a Hawaiian poké bowl features watermelon instead of raw fish.
 I often enjoy it without a base of rice, but feel free to add one for a heartier meal.